OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 ## Reducers

-When two threads access the same object there is a risk of a _{%defn determinacy race}_.
+When two threads access the same object there is a risk of a _{%defn determinacy race %}_.
 According to the C and C++ language standards a data race is undefined behavior.
 Your program can give incorrect results, crash, or worse.
 A counter may not increment reliably or a linked list may become corrupt.